Battle of the Kalka River: Aftermath

-What the Rus' feared would happen did not come to pass, as the Mongols pursued the Prince of Halych and plundered a few towns in the south before turning around.
+What the Rus' feared would happen did not come to pass, as the Mongols pursued the prince of Galicia and plundered a few towns in the south before turning around.
 The Mongol army crossed the Volga River near modern-day Volgograd and passed through Volga Bulgaria.
 The Mongol army was routed by the Bulgars at the battle of Samara Bend and the remainder of the army continued marching east towards their rendezvous.
 The Mongols followed this up by attacking the Qanglis Cumans, who had supported their fellow Cumans in the Caucasus a year before.
 They fought against the Cuman army near the Ural Mountains, defeating and killing the Khan before making them pay tribute.

 Following this victory, the Mongols turned east and met Genghis Khan and the rest of the Mongol army in the steppes to the east of the Syr Darya River.
 Genghis Khan showed great appreciation for his generals' achievements and heaped praise on Jebe and Subutai.
 Jebe, however, did not survive the campaign long; he died soon afterwards.
 The importance of the expedition was immense.
 The expedition was history's longest cavalry raid, with the Mongols riding 5500 mi in three years.
 Subutai also stationed numerous spies in Rus', who provided frequent reports on what was happening in Europe and Rus'.

-In 1237 Subutai together with Batu led another attack, and with 120,000 men conquered the Kievan Rus'.
+In 1237, Subutai together with Batu led another attack, and with 120,000 men, conquered the Kievan Rus'.